-- 1. Read General Rules. - 2.
-4-H/FFA member may exhibit only in the phase enrolled. - 3.
-Exhibitors may enter a maximum of four (4) exhibits in this department.
-No two (2) exhibits may be the same. - 4.
-The plan from which the exhibit was constructed must be with the article exhibited.
+- Read General Rules. - 4-H members may exhibit only in the phase enrolled. - Exhibitors may enter a maximum of four (4) exhibits in this department.
+No two (2) exhibits may be the same. - The plan from which the exhibit was constructed must be with the article exhibited.
 The plan may be a photocopy, the actual pattern, or a scale drawing.
-Plan must be complete and accurate, either by scale drawing or fully dimensioned to the extent that a duplicate article could be built using the plans as a guide.
+The plan must be complete and accurate, either by scale drawing or fully dimensioned to the extent that a duplicate article could be built using the plans as a guide.
 If you draw your own plan, a scale of 1/4 inch equals 1 foot is suggested.
 In addition, include a list and cost of materials, plus amount of time spent on constructing and finishing the article.
-This list should include all wood, hardware, finishing supplies, etc. - In judging woodwork articles, consideration will be given to usefulness, design, workmanship, choice for wood, and suitability and quality of finish. - 6.
-Each exhibit must be labeled with exhibitor's name and club.
-Attach entry card and plan with string. - Champion and Reserve Champion ribbons may be awarded in each unit.
+This list should include all wood, hardware, finishing supplies, etc. - In judging woodwork articles, consideration will be given to usefulness, design, workmanship, choice for wood, and suitability and quality of finish. - Projects with "fractal burning" are NOT ALLOWED in Woodworking or any other division.
+This is in agreement with the American Association of Woodturners (AAW).
+This is due to safety concerns brought about by this type of creation. - Each exhibit must be labeled with the exhibitor's name and club.
+Attach the entry card and plan with string. - Champion and Reserve Champion ribbons may be awarded in each unit.
 Grand and Reserve Grand Champion exhibits may be selected from Champion exhibits.